MikeDigitize/JSFundamentals/README.md

 ```

+In the above the factory function <code>Foo</code> returns an object that, through a closure, retains a reference to the <code>name</code> parameter passed into <code>Foo</code> when it's called.

-Factory functions are great for creating objects that don't need inheritance because they won't be extended.
-The above differs from instances created with the <code>new</code> keyword for a number of ways, but most importantly - as <code>Foo</code> returns an object literal, any instances of <code>Foo</code> will inherit from <code>Object</code> and not <code>Foo</code>.
-So adding anything to the prototype of <code>Foo</code> will have no effect on any instances of it because there is no link between it and the object it returns.
+Factory functions are great for creating objects that don't need inheritance.
+They can't be extended.
+They return instances that differ from those created with the <code>new</code> keyword for a number of ways, but most importantly - as <code>Foo</code> returns an object literal, any instances of <code>Foo</code> will inherit from <code>Object</code> and not <code>Foo</code>.
+So adding anything to the prototype of <code>Foo</code> will have no effect on any instances of it because there is no prototypal link between it and the object it returns.

-linked to prototype
-this context
-returns this
+### Composition